 This park offers rainforest scenery with insight into First Nations People.
 It’s a great destination for hikers and cultural buffs who want to learn more about the indigenous population.
 The park offers scenic forest trails and river walks before you even arrive at the unique suspension bridge.

-The Frist Nations Cultural Center offers a wealth of knowledge when it comes to their history and a chance to see the world’s largest totem pole collection built within the forest itself.
+The First Nations Cultural Center offers a wealth of knowledge when it comes to their history and a chance to see the world’s largest totem pole collection.

 Harrison Hot Springs

-Harrison Hot Springs is less than two hours away from Vancouver and is built on the shores of Harrison Lake.
+Harrison Hot Springs is built on the shores of Harrison Lake.
 It’s popular with health enthusiasts and travellers alike.
 The hot springs here are the most mineral-rich in the world due to their heat and high sulphur concentrations.

 If you don’t want to spend the entire day here, you can explore the scenic marina, catch an art festival or take a walk-through Sasquatch Provincial Park.